Cthompsonlbi/School-District-Analysis/README.md

 * The % Overall Passing dropped by .3% from 65.2% to 64.9% after assigning Thomas High School ninth grade scores to NaN
 * Special note, analysis noted above was pulled from reports that was set to one significant digit.

+Unfortunately due to academic dishonesty, we do not have a complete data set to properly evaluate all students, at all grade levels, at all schools.
+Although the student population removed was only 461 of 39,170 students.
+This removal of data could impact decisions about where resources should be distributed and potentially cause further harm to the school(s) that could ultimately be impacted.